 After years of school-based clinical work and private practice, Alescia identified a growing need for educationally-based assistive technology services that included critical consultation and training practices across the student's educational career.
 Alescia has worked in educational settings, pre-vocational placements, and transitional programs as an Assistive Technology Specialist, consulting on literacy support programming, Universal Design For Learning guiding principles, and curricular access for complex learners.
 Ms. Ford presents on a wide range of topics, conducting professional development seminars for school districts and educational teams, SEPTA/PTA organizations, and local and state conferences.
 Ms. Ford designs and implements assistive technology plans including needs assessment, professional development and training, ongoing consultation services, and referral and caseload management processes.
 She works to build capacity at the team, faculty, and district administration levels in order to maximize generalization and application of tools that benefit students.

-Ms. Ford has written and published over 80 developmentally-minded articles on her Inform.
+Ms. Ford has written and published countless developmentally-minded articles on Adapt & Learn's Inform.
 Inspire.
 Include. blog and is continually published in industry magazines and numerous online forums.
 Alescia was a contributing Advisory Board member of Wolf + Friends and a contributing content writer for Autism Parenting Magazine and Harkla.co.
-Through her Inform.
+Through her company's Inform.
 Inspire.
 Include. blog, Alescia also helps to connect families with products that are designed with development in mind.

-Adapt & Learn, LLC. was founded on the mission that children of all abilities can play, adapt, learn, and develop with the right therapeutic and educational supports.
+Adapt & Learn was founded on the mission that children of all abilities can play, adapt, learn, and develop with the right therapeutic and educational supports.
 We strive to help them along this continuum by fostering a love of learning and building upon individual successes.